BergQuester/v8tr.github.io/_drafts/2019-02-01-collection-view-cells-dynamic-height.md

     </a>
 </p>

-### Configure Dynamic Width
+### Enabling Horizontal Self Sizing

-Here goes the non-obvious pitfall: by default collection view cell content view does not have auto layout enabled which needs some tweaks in order for self-sizing to work.
+Here goes the non-obvious pitfall: by default cell content view prevents self-sizing, given that it does not have auto layout enabled.

-To fix this, we pin content view in awakeFromNib method.
-Open `CollectionCell.swift` and paste the code:
+To address that, we need to explicitly pin content view to the edges of the cell.
+Open `CollectionCell.swift` and paste the following code which does exactly that:

 ```swift
 override func awakeFromNib() {